Government Announces Clean Air Strategy 2019

 - Work across government to look at opportunities to align work on air quality, clean growth and fuel poverty in future policy design

-In recent years we have seen the important role Defra has in working with key industry organisations like HETAS, Woodsure, the Stove Industry Alliance and chimney sweeping organisations.
+In recent years we have seen the important role Defra has in working with key industry organisations like HETAS, Woodsure, and chimney sweeping organisations.
 It is pleasing to see a joined-up approach taken at government level regarding future policy.

 - Develop a dedicated communications campaign targeted at domestic burners, to improve awareness of the environmental impact of their actions